nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 ### Next Steps

-- Write a custom LALRPOP lexer to allow the grammar to recognize whitespace, this is currently blocking a number of other features/bugs.
 - Add a proper job runtime, with status, backgrounding, and chained pipes.
 I'm still not 100% sure how to best implement this.
 - Programs need variables, functions, and the program environments.